department-of-veterans-affairs/vets-website/content/pages/education/gi-bill/transfer.md

 concurrence: complete
 ---

-If you haven't used all of your Post-9/11 GI Bill benefits, you may be able to transfer up to 36 months of benefits to your spouse or dependent children.
-Once the Department of Defense (DOD) approves the transfer, the new beneficiaries can apply for VA benefits.
+Find out if you can transfer any of your unused Post-9/11 GI Bill benefits to your spouse or dependent children.

 **Note:** The Department of Defense (DOD) determines whether or not you can transfer benefits to your family.
 <div class="call-out" markdown="1">